 Scientists who study Environmental Chemistry at SERC conduct research about how changes in carbon dioxide and other gases affect plant growth and stream health.
 Learn more about the Biogeochemistry, Global Change Ecology, Nutrient Ecology, and Watershed Science labs.

 Scientists who study Marine and Estuarine Ecology conduct research about how organisms in the water are affected by changes in the environment.
-Learn more about the Photobiology and Solar Radiation, Fisheries Conservation, MarineGEO, Coastal Disease Ecology, Marine Invasions, and Ocean Acidification labs.
+Learn more about the Photobiology and Solar Radiation, Fisheries Conservation, MarineGEO, Coastal Disease Ecology, Marine Invasions, Marine Conservation, and Ocean Acidification labs.

 Scientists who study Terrestrial Ecology want to learn more about how things that live on land—including plants, animals, and humans—have changed and been affected by the environment in a variety of ways.
-Learn more about the Plant Ecology, Terrestrial Ecology, Ecological Modeling, Ecosystem Conservation, Molecular Ecology, Quantitative Ecology, Spatial Ecology and Conservation, and Archaeology labs.
+Learn more about the Plant Ecology, Terrestrial Ecology, Ecological Modeling, Molecular Ecology, Quantitative Ecology, Spatial Ecology and Conservation, and Archaeology labs.